 Under (The) Line

-Bioremediating air pollution in indoor public and urban spaces through a self-sufficient filtration system able to reuse volatile pollutants as a resource for a new type of pigment.
+The project uses a bioremediating method, to collect and reuse volatile air pollutants in indoor public and urban spaces.
+The air pollutants are then collected and used as a resource for a new type of pigment.

 At the intersection of biomimicry, material science, new systems thinking and regenerative design, this project aims at bioremediating air pollution in London Underground stations.
-This has led to a design which goes beyond the filtering process towards bioremediating air pollution as a resource for the creation of a new type of pigment.
-Through a self-sufficient filtration system, the urban furniture proposed and the pollution it can store are reusable as pastels.
+This has led to a design which goes beyond the filtering process, bioremediating air pollution as a resource for the creation of a new type of pigment.
+Through a self-sufficient filtration system, the urban furniture proposed and the pollution it can store are reusable as an art material: pastels.

 To shape it, parametric and computational designs have been used to propose a lattice structure specifically dedicated to Underground stations.
 In that sense, the structure is modular and scalable according to how polluted the surrounding environment is.
 After being suspended for two months in Underground stations, the furniture is ready to be deconstructed and sold as pastels.